it-is-final/PokeG3ACE/ace_notes/ExitCodes/GrabACEBootstrap.md

     - `MOVS pc, #0x324` executes a `BX r0` instruction located somewhere in the BIOS
 3. Execute the code
 4. If it does not crash, that means the bootstrap is working

-> [!IMPORTANT]
-> This Pokemon does not have its hasSpecies flag set.
-> Do not use group selection on this Pokemon, it will disappear!

 ## How to utilise the bootstrap
 - Payloads that utilise the bootstrap must either never write to `r0`, or store the value of `r0` somewhere else (like another register) then write the value back to `r0` before exiting.